FOURTH MINISTERIAL, 27 SEPTEMBER 2013, NEW YORK

-Ministers Gathered in New York Support International Cooperation on Counterterrorism Capacity-Building, Upholding the Rule of Law in the Criminal Justice Sector, and Continuing to Counter Violent Extremism
+Ministers Support International Cooperation on Counterterrorism Capacity-Building, Upholding the Rule of Law in the Criminal Justice Sector, and Continuing to Counter Violent Extremism

 The GCTF strives to make people everywhere safe from terrorism.
 Foreign ministers and other senior officials of the 30 GCTF members and the United Nations met in New York on 27 September 2013 to take important steps towards this goal.

-U.S. Secretary of State John Kerry announced that a core group of government and non-government partners from different regions are planning to establish the Global Fund on Community Engagement and Resilience, the first-ever public-private global fund to support local, grass-roots efforts to counter violent extremism.
+U.S. Secretary of State John Kerry announced that a core group of government and non-government partners from different regions are planning to establish the Global Community Engagement and Resilience Fund, the first-ever public-private global fund to support local, grass-roots efforts to counter violent extremism.
 It is anticipated that the fund will raise more than $200 million over the next 10 years to support local, anti-terrorist causes.

 The GCTF also adopted the Madrid Memorandum on Good Practices for Assistance to Victims of Terrorism Immediately after the Attack and in Criminal Proceedings, which sets forth a non-binding but internationally recognized set of measures states can take to assist victims of terrorist attacks.